Estimated square metres of old-growth rainforest area clearcut on Vancouver Island since large-scale logging began:

 B.C.’s coastal temperate rainforests are among the rarest ecosystems on the planet, but today only 10 per cent of Vancouver Island’s biggest old-growth trees are still standing.
 Because of climate change, these forests will never grow back as we knew them—if we cut them, they’ll be gone forever.

-Please tell your MLA and Minister of Forests, Lands and Natural Resource Operations Doug Donaldson that you support strong action by all parties to benefit B.C.’s forests and communities.
+Please tell Forests Minister Doug Donaldson that you support strong action to benefit B.C.’s forests and communities.

 *Using logging data and age class information Sierra Club BC estimates the total number of hectares of old-growth logged on Vancouver Island at about 1,708,000 hectares (without including original forests lost to deforestation, e.g. urban areas).
 More than 10,000 hectares of old-growth got logged in the last 12 months alone, equivalent to more than 3 square meters per second.
 Today, the vast majority of the remaining old-growth on the Island belongs to ecosystems with smaller trees not targeted for logging (for example along the outer coast or in higher elevations).
 Only about 10 percent of the biggest trees remain standing.
 For more information, check out our backgrounder.